-The word fornication has been subjected to centuries of misinterpretation and misunderstanding, and often, intentional misuse.
+Fornication is universally condemned among religions, yet the definition of the word has been subjected to centuries of misinterpretation and misunderstanding, and often, intentional misuse.

-Originally, the term fornication was derived from the Indo-European word gwher.
-The study of this root word and its many branches reveals the meanings of volumes of religious symbols.
+Originally, the term fornication was derived from the Indo-European word gwher, "to burn."
+The study of this root word and its many branches reveals the meanings of many religious symbols.

 Originated from: gwher-, meaning "To heat, warm."
 Derivatives include brand, brandy, forceps, and fornicate.